wernerburat/ctf-writeups/_2022/NorthSec 2022/The Legend of Shiitakoin Early Access/writeup.md

 #### What about that .out file?
 What does it do?

-So the first thing I did with this .out file
+So the first thing I did with this .out file is to open it in Ghidra and analyzing it as MIPS assembly code, which is the architecture the Nintendo 64 uses.

 I quickly found a function named `evaluationRoutine` that checks if the four inputs are correct.
 Ghidra decompiled it like this: